VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/upload/README.md

 ## Prerequisites

 - To run the script you need administrator privileges.
-- The script was prepared for PowerShell version 5.1 or above.
+- The script is prepared for PowerShell version 5.1 or above.
+With lower versions it might not work properly.
+- The script is prepared for .NET version 4.8 or above.
 With lower versions it might not work properly.
 - Files to be uploaded cannot be bigger than 10 GB.
 - Chunksize is limited to 100 MB (4 MB is suggested as most efficient)